 In early 2024, Charlie used an online investment platform regularly.

-Charlie bought and sold a few shares every now and again with an eye on sales profits.
-He didn't consider dividend policies, and preferred shares in companies that reinvested profits rather than paying dividends.
+Charlie bought and sold a few shares in New Zealand companies every now and again with an eye on sales profits.
+He didn't consider dividend policies, and preferred shares in companies that reinvested profits.
 Charlie was prepared to take risks and searched for companies on the platform by applying a "highest price change" filter.
 Charlie would sell shares when he considered the price was high.

 The nature of the shares acquired, the length of time held, and the pattern of activity indicate that Charlie acquired shares for the dominant purpose of disposal.
-Accordingly, the amounts Charlie receives from these sales will be taxable.
+Charlie did not have any evidence to show that he did not have a dominant purpose of selling these shares, and he also did not have any other explanations for the sales.
+The amounts Charlie receives from these sales will be taxable.